f2r/delay/README.md

 \f2r\FPM\Delay::register($lastCallback, [], 1);
 ```

-Priority can is a signed integer, and the callbacks will be ordered with this priority.
+Priority can be a signed integer, and the callbacks will be ordered with this priority.